Sergo2020/Neural_Automata_pytorch/readme.md

 By default training procedure will start and will be followed up by test.
 Expected output is a grid of images produced by the Automata.

+For testing, just run test function with default path.
+There is pre trained model and parameters.

 <h3>References</h3>

 [[1]](https://distill.pub/2020/growing-ca/) Mordvintsev, et al., "Growing Neural Cellular Automata", Distill, 2020.